Prosciutto Arugula Lavash Pizza

-The pizza was a hands-down hit.
-When I made it again a week later I found myself hoovering a few slices before I could even get it onto the serving plate.
+The lavash pizza was a hands-down hit.
+When I made it again a week later, this time with an egg cracked in the center, I found myself hoovering a few slices before it even made it to a serving plate.
 The whole experience reminds me that the old adage, “necessity is the mother of invention” is never so true as it is in the kitchen.
 Plus, it was a whole lot better tasting, healthier, and cheaper, than take-out.
-I felt like a champ.

 - 1 14.5 ounce can diced, unsalted tomatoes, drained